TommySailami/imc-time-series-report/README.md

 </div>

-**Interpretation.** A single significant bar at lag 1 in the ACF (and nothing in the PACF) is the ARIMA(0, 1, 1) signature.
-All bars inside the band would mean the differenced series is white noise and a pure random walk ARIMA(0, 1, 0) suffices.
+**Interpretation.** Lags 1 and 2 sit well inside the ±0.12 band in both panels — there is no first- or second-order autocorrelation in the differences.
+The only striking feature is a negative spike at lag 3 (≈ −0.22) that crosses the band in *both* the ACF and the PACF, with a borderline echo at lag 5; lags 6–10 are inside the band.
+A simultaneous matching spike at the same lag in ACF and PACF is not the textbook AR or MA cutoff signature — neither side tails off — so this does not point to a low-order ARIMA(p, 1, q) with p, q ≤ 2.
+Out of 10 lags inspected, one clear crossing plus one borderline crossing is roughly what white noise produces by chance at the 5 % level, so the most parsimonious read is that `diff(y)` is essentially uncorrelated and the level behaves like a pure random walk — ARIMA(0, 1, 0).
+We still fit ARIMA(0, 1, 1) and ARIMA(1, 1, 0) below as MA/AR-correction sanity checks against the random-walk null.

 ``` r
 eacf(diff(y), ar.max = 6, ma.max = 6)